ForgeRock/forgeops/README.ng.md

 #### apply

-We have renamed `forgeops install` to `forgeops-ng apply` because most of what it's doing is setting up the correct path to a kustomize overlay before running `kubectl apply -k` against it.
+We have renamed `forgeops install` to `forgeops apply` because most of what it's doing is setting up the correct path to a kustomize overlay before running `kubectl apply -k` against it.